wfpan/EASE_TSE/README.md

 # CCN_WD
 This directory contains the CCN_WDs that we built for all the subject systems used in our experiments.
 There are three versions of CCN_WDs according to different weighting mechanisms (i.e., OWM, DWM, and EWM).
 Note that a detailed data set will be available after our work's acceptance.
 Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
 Please use your institutional email address.

-# metrics
+# COC
-This directory contains the network metric values that we used different approaches to compute the class importance.
-It also contains the COC values for each class.
-Our results reported in RQ1 to RQ3 are all computed from these metric values.
-Interested readers can use these metric values and our source code to replicate our experiments.
-Note that the metric values are organized into three directories according to different weighting mechanisms (i.e., OWM, DWM, and EWM) used to build the CCN_WDs.
-A detailed data set will be available after our work's acceptance.
-Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
-Please use your institutional email address.
+This directory contains the COC values.
+Our results reported in RQ1 to RQ3 are computed using the CCN_WDs and COC values.
+Interested readers can use these values and our source code to replicate our experiments.

+# GoldSet
+This directory contains the true key classes in the subject systems.

 # code
 This directory will contain the source code that we used to perform all the experiments after our work's acceptance.
 Now it is null.
 Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
 Please use your institutional email address.